androbaza/event-smlm-localization/notes.md

 * Generate 3D localizations?

 # Workflow
-* Filter out the event salt-n-paper noise
+* Filter out the event salt-n-paper noise --> not needed with doG
 * There is no background - no median filtering?